 For the injured partner, thoughts are intrusive; there are persistent ruminations about the event, which may become overwhelming and uncontrollable, interfering with concentration and daily functioning.

 A flood of persistent questions typifies a couple dealing with infidelity.
-Often the same questions are repeatedly asked because of their significance to the betrayed partner, and because of the lack of credibility the partner who cheated has because do to his or her deception that was used to hide the cheating.
+Often the same questions are repeatedly asked because of their significance to the betrayed partner, and because of the lack of credibility of the cheating partner.
+Sometimes the same questions are repeated, to see if he or she gets the same answer because he or she may not trust their partner.

 When the partners eventually develop a shared view of why the affair occurred, they now have the opportunity to seek ways to prevent it from happening again in the future.